Gangasagarhl/SAGAR_NUERON/GPT2/README.md

 ---

-###  Binary Classifiers via Transfomers and Fourier Transformers
+###  Binary Classifiers via Transfomers and Fourier Transformers[Not published to pypi hub]

 To Run Binary classifer demo, run the following: